Introduction

 Note - one article, one language.
 Create an article targeting only one language.
 Both search engines and users will surely need clarification on this.

-Of course, we don't need to mention that you should avoid identifying and eliminating duplicate content on your website as much as possible.
+Of course, we don't need to mention that you should avoid duplicate content as much as possible.

 #8 Adapt other things than the text